Reviews You Can Rely On

 Credit: Trish Matheny

 It's been many years since we first started testing the Arc'teryx Rho Hoody, and previous versions are still going strong.
 We have used and abused it while climbing, hiking, split boarding, trail running, and canyoneering.
 After many long years of use, there are still no significant areas of wear and tear, and we expect the same to be true of the most current version.
-The high-quality design features a combination of Merrow and flatlock stitched seams that effectively hold the trim-fitting layer in place without limiting range of motion.
+The high-quality design features a combination of Merrow and flatlock stitched seams that effectively hold the trim-fitting layer in place without limiting the wearer's range of motion.
 Our only caveat is that the fabric retains a little smell.
 Aside from that, it has truly withstood the test of time and continues to exceed our expectations.

 base layer womens - the arc'teryx rho hoody features a merrow stitch seam that offers a...